-Now and then I get an email from some kind soul who has taken pity on a poor solitary writer and wants to give feedback.
+Now and then I get an email from some kind soul who has taken pity on a poor solitary writer.
 Some of the messages are pretty eloquent, and it occurred to me I might post them on this website.
 In an atomized, lonely, gilded age, it can help to remember that all we proles and plebs are not, in fact, alone, that the numbers and the humanity are on our side.
 (In a couple of cases below I've included part of my response, since the email raised good points.)

 I've just finished reading your article, and it's really late & I'm kinda sleepy so forgive but right now all I can say is it's always easy to end your ruminations by invoking "Hope", that eternally vague & very often impotent "encouragement", after the interminable enunciations of the bleakest Reality of Contemporary Existence.
 With all due respect, after the reptilian invocation of "Hope" by the NeoFascist Obama & his minions, can we please give "HOPE" a rest?!?
 The multitude is by now in the tight grip of indoctrination and infantilization, ignorance and imbecility, identity politics and tweeting and likes and safe spaces and hatred and blindness and deafness about the sufferings of the world's poor and oppressed, and the only small rays of sunshine that one can dream of must come from the Artists of the World, the Writers, Poets, Novelists, Painters, Playwrights, Composers and Musicians and Philosophers.
 As the great English Poet William Blake wrote: Science is the Tree of Death.
 Art is the Tree of Life.